KingdeJosh/Breaking-Shift-Cipher/README.md

 # Breaking-Shift-Cipher
-A simple python program to break a shift cipher in the english language
+A simple python program to break a shift cipher in the english language using brute force